n4zim/IUT_CPP_CatchMeIfYouCan/README.md

 Game music is "Trickyness" under CC BY licence by Josua Gonzalez https://soundcloud.com/josuag/trickyness-wip

-See #CHANGES to see changes of the project (in french)
+See CHANGES.md to see changes of the project (in french)